DanSchrader/DanSchrader/README.md

 ### Hi there 👋 my name is Daniel,

-currently I'm in a Web Development bootcamp @ neuefische.
+I recently finished a Web Development bootcamp @ neuefische and I'm looking for a job as Junior Frontend Developer.

 #### My skills:

+- React, Scrum, pair-/ mob-programming
-- Graphics Design on Adobe CC (Photoshop, Illustrator, InDesign)
+- Graphics Design on Adobe CC (Photoshop, Illustrator, InDesign, XD) and with Figma
 - Filming
 - Video Editing & Post Production on Adobe CC (Premiere Pro, After Effects)
 - Audio Recording & Editing on Cubase